- Stronger Futures in the Northern Territory

 Stronger Futures funding

 Following is a summary of the Stronger Futures in the Northern Territory package of measures and the funding commitments by the Australian Government.
-More information can be found in the Stronger Futures in the Northern Territory booklet.

 Major funding commitments by the Australian Government under Stronger Futures in the Northern Territory are for: